Skip to content

 • Standard Membership$325

-• Family Membership – $275 per family (2 or more people living together in the same household)
+• Family Membership – $275 per person in family of 2 or more members (family = any 2+ people living together in the same household)

 • Student Membership – $100 – Must qualify as a full-time student